ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-issm.md

 where `<CODE>` is your NCI _Gadi_ group code and `<USER>` is your NCI username.

 #### Initialise an empty model
 To begin building an ISSM model, we first initialise an empty model.
-For more information about the `md` object, refer to the [Introduction to pyISSM tutorial](https://github.com/ACCESS-NRI/pyISSM/blob/main/tutorials/1_pyISSM_intro.ipynb).
+For more information about the `md` object, refer to the [Introduction to pyISSM tutorial](https://github.com/ACCESS-NRI/pyISSM/blob/main/tutorials/1_pyISSM_intro.ipynb), which you can also navigate to in the ARE file explorer (`1_pyISSM_intro.ipynb`).

 ```python
 # Create an empty model